Spilostethus hospes: Ecology

-The Darth Maul Bug feeds on a series of plant organs including leaves, stems, fruits and seeds.
-In Australia, they are often observed feeding on Red-headed Cotton Bush (Asclepias currasavica), Caustic Vine (Sarcostemma viminale) and Swan Plant (Asclepias fruiticosa and Asclepias physocarpa).
-An image of a Caustic Vine plant located within the Sturt National Park can be seen to the right hand side of the page.

-By feeding on the host plant, the Darth Maul Bug causes a decline in the vitality and productivity of the plant.
+Spilostethus hospes feeds on a series of plant organs including leaves, stems, fruits and seeds.
+In Australia, they are often observed feeding on red-headed cotton bush (Asclepias currasavica), caustic vine (Sarcostemma viminale), and swan plants (Asclepias fruiticosa and Gomphocarpus physocarpus).
+Plant feeding causes a decline in the vitality and productivity of the plant.
 This can lead to stunted growth, wilting and potential reduction of yield of the host plant.
-Darth Maul Bugs can communicate with others of its kind using vibrations conducted through plant stems and leaves, a behaviour not evident to the naked eye.
+S. hospes can communicate with others of its kind using vibrations conducted through plant stems and leaves, a behaviour not evident to the naked eye.

-To date, only one population of Spilostethus hospes has been identified to carry a male-killing endosymbiotic bacterium.
+To date, only one population of S. hospes has been identified to carry a male-killing endosymbiotic bacterium.
 This bacteria has been shown to only kill males in this population, which may be one of the reasons that show a higher frequency of females.